artefactual/archivematica-docs/user-manual/transfer/import-metadata.rst

      Example of metadata.csv file contents

-4. At the generate METS micro-service, Archivematica parses the metadata in metadata.csv to the METS file, as follows:
+4. At the generate METS microservice, Archivematica parses the metadata in metadata.csv to the METS file, as follows:

    * All Dublin Core elements are used to generate a dmdSec for each directory or file with MDTYPE="DC"

    * All non-Dublin Core elements are used to generate a dmdSec for each directory or file with MDTYPE="OTHER" OTHERMDTYPE="CUSTOM"